Wanderlust literally means the desire to wander or travel.

 Even a 2010 study has found a boost in happiness among vacationers during the planning stages of the trip.
 The study concludes that it’s the anticipation buildup that makes people happy.

-Personally, I’ve noticed that as I go into the tiny details of pre-trip planning, I get more excited.
+Personally, I’ve noticed that as I go into the tiny details of an upcoming trip, I get more excited.
 There’s this expectation that things will go well during the trip.

-When you start doing where-to-go and what-to-do lists, it makes you confident that every detail of the trip is in place.
+When you start making where-to-go and what-to-do lists, it makes you confident that every detail of the trip is in place.
 Whether or not those details come to fruition during the trip, you feel good.
-The highs that the actual traveling gives you are present during the planning stages.
+The highs that the actual traveling gives you are present during the planning stage.

 It doesn’t matter if you’re still saving for a trip.
-Just take the first step: PLAN THE TRIP.
+Just take the first step: PLAN THAT TRIP.